 At that time Council requested staff return with additional information on the identified vacancies and the effects on programs and services if these positions are left unfilled.
-On May 26, 2020 the Youth, Parks and Community Enrichment Department provided an update on the 199.63 positions identified below as well as an update on the department's efforts to modify programming to reflect the Shelter in Place orders as well as plans for expanding programming as the health orders are modified to allow for reopening.
+On May 26, 2020 the Youth, Parks and Community Enrichment Department provided an update on the 199.63 FTE positions identified below as well as an update on the department's efforts to modify programming to reflect the County of Sacramento's Stay at Home orders as well as plans for expanding programming when the health orders are modified to allow for reopening.